Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 Kiwi Nutrition vs. Orange Nutrition - Dr.Axe

 There’s no doubt kiwifruit is a heart-healthy superstar, which has been proven in several studies.
-One kiwi a day can provide a lower risk of stroke, high blood pressure, blood clots and cardiovascular diseases.
+Consuming kiwi may be able to help lower risk of stroke, high blood pressure, blood clots and cardiovascular diseases.

-Studies have shown that people who regularly consume kiwifruit have 15 percent lowered triglyceride levels compared to those who do not.
+One study showed that people who regularly consumed kiwifruit had 15 percent lowered triglyceride levels compared to those who do not.
 Kiwifruit is also a great source of omega-3s, magnesium, vitamin E and copper, all of which help keep the cardiovascular system working properly.

-Studies suggest that diets high in vitamin K can improve bone health and reduce the risk of bone-related injuries and diseases, like osteoporosis.
+Studies have suggested that diets high in vitamin K can improve bone health and reduce the risk of bone-related injuries and diseases, like osteoporosis.

 Another kiwi nutrition benefit is the presence of serotonin.
 Serotonin may be why the fruit has a long-running reputation for its sleep-aiding abilities.

-The serotonin in kiwi fruit has been shown to increase sleep time and sleep efficiency by 13 percent and 5 percent, respectively, so if you can’t sleep, kiwi may be a new tool that can help.
+The serotonin in kiwi fruit was shown to increase sleep time and sleep efficiency by 13 percent and 5 percent, respectively, in one study — so if you can’t sleep, kiwi may be a new tool that can help.

 There is also evidence to suggest serotonin may help boost memory and mood and can even help with depression.